A common question we’re asked by business owners entering the digital space – how much does a website cost?

 Image via Namecheap

-Another factor that will influence how much the domain name costs is whether the TLD is generic or specific to your location or type of business.
+Another factor that will influence how much the domain name costs, and ultimately the cost of a website, is whether the TLD is generic or specific to your location or type of business.

 .com, .org, and .biz are some examples of generic TLDs while .museum, .us, and .travel are some extensions specific to the industry or the country.

-If you want premium domain names, however, the cost can go up significantly irrespective of the TLD.
+If you want premium domain names, however, the cost of a website can go up significantly, irrespective of the TLD.
 Also called aftermarket domains, these premium domain names are those that contain popular keywords or are already owned.

 The owners put these names up for sale to make a good profit out of them.
 Aftermarket domain names are associated with reputable sites with a high traffic and good ranking and the cost of these runs into thousands or even, millions of dollars.